What is the food industry?

 Sit down restaurants serving up sales

-Nevertheless, the number of full service restaurant locations was expected to grow and experience a 6.8 percent growth in sales in 2017.
+Nevertheless, the number of full-service restaurant locations was expected to grow and experience a 6.8 percent growth in sales in 2017.
 As a result, this growth in sales would translate to a growth in productivity and therefore a projected 3.9 percent growth in employment.

 Fast food still a top dog

-Quick service restaurants are more commonly known as fast food restaurants.
-As predicted with full service restaurants, the fast food sector was also expected to experience a growth in employment, however, slower than in the past.
+Quick service restaurants are more commonly known as fast-food restaurants.
+As predicted with full-service restaurants, the fast-food sector was also expected to experience a growth in employment, however, slower than in the past.
 The IHS report additionally predicted to see boosted wages, which hadn’t budged for years in the past.
-Continuing with the popular trend of the past, quick service restaurants are likely to remain the leaders of the franchise sector in overall employment growth.
+Continuing with the popular trend of the past, quick-service restaurants are likely to remain the leaders of the franchise sector in overall employment growth.

-The quick service sector has many of its own subdivisions according to goods being produced.
+The quick-service sector has many of its own subdivisions according to goods being produced.
 Chief among these subdivisions are coffee franchises, ice cream or frozen yogurt franchises, pizza franchises, and juice or smoothie franchises.
 The growth in popularity of healthy, quick food options has been reflected in many of these subdivisions.
 For instance, franchises in the juice subdivision have seen a big jump due to the public’s lean towards healthier options.

 More people dining in

 Despite that the restaurant industry was anticipated to see growth, prices of restaurant food were also expected to grow, leading more people to prepare food at home.
 For this reason, the retail food franchise industry was expected to grow roughly 1.2 percent.
 Nevertheless, this rate remains lower than the other sectors of the industry.
-Employment in the sector was anticipated to grow about 2.7 percent.
+Employment in the sector was anticipated to grow by about 2.7 percent.